megazear7/orison/src/partials/documentation/getting-started.md

 `;
 ```

 The closest layout to the rendered page will be used for that page.
-So for example if you have only one layout.js file and it is directly in the /src/pages directory, it will be used for rendering every page.
+For example if you have only one layout.js file and it is directly in the /src/pages directory, it will be used for rendering every page.
 If a layout.js exists closer in the /src/pages directory hierarchy to the rendered page, it will be used instead.

-Any pages defined as an HTML file will automatically be inserted into the closest layout.js file that exists within the /src/pages directory structure.

 ### Utilizing index files